skip to main content

 1. The Superintendent/designee will implement this policy and will ensure that students, parents, and HCPSS employees are provided annual notice of the provisions of this policy.

-2. The Departments of Special Education and Program Innovation and Student Well-Being will monitor the use of physical restraint.
+2. The Departments of Special Education and Student Well-Being will monitor the use of physical restraint.

 3. School administrators and HCPSS supervisors will ensure that professional learning occurs annually for all HCPSS employees outlining the key components of this policy.